nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `type:` find all tasks of the given type
 * `date:` find all tasks with the given date and/or time
 * `status:` find all tasks with the given status
+* `mod:` find all tasks related with the given module

 Examples: